ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     Certificate created and written to: /var/safenet/safenet/lunaclient/cert/client/10.121.229.224.pem
     ```

-    The identifier used for the client certificate is the private IP assigned to it.
-This will later be used and referenced by the HSM.
+    The identifier that is used for the client certificate is the private IP assigned to it.
+The identifier is used later and referenced by the HSM.
     {: note}

-1. Transfer the certificate file to the HSM server using SCP:
+1. Transfer the certificate file to the HSM server by using SmartCloud Provisioning:

     ```sh
     root@IBMADC690867-s6dr# scp /var/safenet/safenet/lunaclient/cert/client/	10.121.229.224.pem hsm_admin@10.121.229.201: